cstom4994/neko_game_engine/README.md

 Building
 ---

-premake + msvc should make it easy to set up neko.
+Premake + msvc should make it easy to set up neko.
 Dependencies are builtin in source/extern/.
-Just run premake from the repository root,
+Just run premake from the repository root:

     premake5 embed (optional, for embeding builtin lua code) premake5 luaot (optional, for embeding builtin lua code with Lua AOT)